 - Revealing all the debt obligations you have.

-Just as you would with any other loan, shop around for the best terms and interest rate.
+Just as you would with any other loan, shop around for your best terms and interest rate.
 There are plenty of FHA lenders, including online mortgage originators like Quicken Loans.

 Getting an FHA mortgage with poor credit

 As mentioned earlier, it’s possible to get an FHA home loan even if you have poor credit.
 However, you still have to find someone willing to lend to you.
 Plus, you still need to come up with that 10 percent down payment, instead of the 3.5 percent down payment for those with credit scores of at least 580.

 Companies that offer low FICO products all have manual underwriting, in which a loan officer personally reviews your case rather than just plugging your information into a formula to see if it makes the grade, Phillips said.

 “They actually take the time to understand the prospective borrower’s complete story,” he said.

 This can mean more work for you, however.
 Steven A. Bogan, the regional managing director at Glendenning Mortgage Corporation, said that often a statement or letter describing your situation is needed.

 “With any record of delinquency, it is important to distinguish the root cause,” he said.
 “If due to unforeseeable circumstances such as illness or job loss, an underwriter might be more sympathetic.”

 On top of that, Bogan continued, it’s vital to realize that delinquency on federal student loans will prevent you from getting an FHA loan.
 Normally, it’s possible to buy a home with student loans, but if you have missed payments, the story changes.
 “Getting these accounts brought current or paid in full should be a priority for a buyer,” he said.